 The parent Company has taken advantage of Section 408 of the Companies Act 2006 and has not included its own Statement of Comprehensive Income account in these financial statements.
 The parent Company's recognised loss for the year ended 30 June 2020 was £588k.

-The notes on pages 52 to 55 form part of these financial statements.
+The notes below form part of these financial statements.

 The financial statements were approved by the Board of Directors on 15 December 2020.